LinkUpGames/LinkUpGames/README.md

 * I am currently working at [Fill it Forward](https://fillitforward.com/about/) as a **Junior Software Developer**

 * I enjoy learning new tools and new concepts every day.
 I have a particular interest in compilers and how programming languages are designed.
-I am currently interested in learning
+I am currently learning how to use Go to create a compiler for a custom made language.

 * I have worked previously as a Game Developer hobbyist under the alias of [LinkUp Games](https://www.linkupgames.com/) and as a game programmer at [Other Ocean Interactive](https://projectwinter.co/)